Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ```

 What if one applies a ufunc over a large array and only a small number of inputs are invalid?
 Would it be reasonable to
 raise a `ValueError` even though almost every calculation succeeded and produced a useful result?
-Fortunately that's not
+We see fortunately,
-what happens.
+that's not what happens.

 ```python
 In  [1]: import numpy as np